IlyaLab/FMStates/README.md

 It will initiate the notebook server in a docker environment, to access the notebook, open the URLs in a browser.

 Example jupyter notebooks:
+To run the example jupyter notebook as shown in the manuscript, download all files from the directory of 'Sample_input' from https://osf.io/34xnm/?view_only=5b968aebebe14d4c97ff9d7ce4cb5070, and put it under the 'project' directory.

 Example 1: Functional transcriptional states corresponding to drug treatment.
 ### Generate module specific Transcription factors (TFs) with enriched target genes in the context